katisunray/katisunray.github.io/src/content/products/my-illustrated-first-year-keepsake.md

    - Photos must be high resolution (avoid messaging app compressions).
 Photo approval is required before illustration work starts.
    - *Frames not included.*

-   *Illustrations are hand drawn and hand coloured with coloured pencils in Toronto.
+   *Illustrations are hand-drawn and hand-coloured with colour pencils in Toronto.
 Designed and printed in Ontario, Canada.